-Top 10 Things to Do in Turku!
+Top 10 things to do in Turku!

 Although life on campus at the University of Turku will keep you busy, the wider region has a lot to offer students as well.
 We encourage you to explore and make the most of your time in this wonderful city!
 Here are some recommendations to help you get started…